COMP5241-2526Sem1/groupproject-team_4/README.md

-A deployed version can be found at https://proj-vercel-z.vercel.app/
+A deployed version can be found at: https://proj-vercel-z.vercel.app/

-This is an early version not used for group submission However, the development process is a valuable lesson
+This is an early version not used for group submission.
+However, the development process is a valuable lesson.